pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/import-environments.md

 To view the imported values, you will need to [open your environment](/docs/esc/get-started/store-and-retrieve-secrets/#retrieve-environment-values).

+{{% notes type="info" %}}
+You can import multiple environments and reorder them.
+The order of the imported environments is important because if you have two environments that have the same name for a key/path, then the last imported environment will override the value of that key/paths for any environments that are imported before it.
+This behavior can be useful for scenarios where you need to intentially override the value of a particular key/path.
+{{% /notes %}}

 In the next section, you will learn how to run local commands without manually configuring local secrets.

 {{< get-started-stepper >}}